gauthamkolluru/gauthamsk.me/content/Technology/which-laptop-to-buy.md

 4. (Uninstall if you have any anti-virus installed in your computer) Since I studied about the Windows Defender and found it to be pretty effective I haven't installed any 3rd party anti-virus solution on my pc.

+5. Uninstalled Bloatware - All applications that I deemed unnecessary.
+(Please be careful to not to uninstall any OS required application.
+Learn about the applications thoroughly online using articles or forums)

+6. Disk Cleanup - which cleaned about 8gb of unnecessary files.

+### What I did to improve the performance of my computer with Linux

+- I Installed It!

+I ain't exggerating but I actually done nothing else apart from installing Linuxmint in my computer.
+Now, it boots up and opens appliccations at a better pace.

+### Coming back to the D-Question

 However, I want to buy a new laptop even as of now as I want to have a lighter machine, one that makes me feel like carrying it to everywhere I go and all the time and does not make my mind pop-up the question, "Will I be really using it there?" and I have other plans for my existing laptop which we'll keep for another article.